 If you have a multi-risk household insurance policy, you will most likely have this type of public liability cover included.
 Check with your insurer in advance.
 You can always request an extension to your policy that specifies camping.
 If you are camping abroad, check that your public liability cover applies in the country where you will be camping.
 If you are a member of la Fédération Française de Camping et de Caravaning (FFCC), this cover will automatically be included in your membership.

 You can also take out short-term cover for your camping equipment and personal effects.
 Cover for theft and damage from storms is available.
 This would include natural disasters as recognised by official decrees.

-Finally, check that your public liability insurance covers damage caused by any children in your family/party.
+Finally, while in France check that your public liability insurance covers damage caused by any children in your family/party.